andyholst/architecture-styles-patterns/README.md

 # Introduction

-I want to share architectural patterns, design patterns and other patterns in my quest for exploring patterns.
+I want to explore architectural patterns, design patterns and other patterns in my quest for exploring patterns.
+I am using the MIT license and want to contribute to learn best practises about patterns and how to document them for anybody to learn from.

 # Table of Contents
 1. [Design patterns](#designpatterns)